Code of Civil Procedure (CCP): Exchanging Expert Witness Information in California

 In California, the exchange of expert witness information during a lawsuit is governed by the California Code of Civil Procedure (CCP).

-The CCP lays out how to calculate deadlines, which information must be exchanged, and in what fashion.
+CCP 2034 lays out how to calculate deadlines, which information must be exchanged, and in what fashion.
 As such, it provides specific guidance to parties in California state courts regarding several aspects of the expert witness process.
+As such, it provides specific guidance to parties in California state courts regarding several aspects of the expert witness process under Code of Civil Procedure 2034.010 and subsequent sections.

 Timing and Deadlines